lixianbin1/element-ui-dlc/README_en.md

 # element-ui-dlc

-A supplementary UI component integrating element UI plug-in, which serves as the supplementary content of element UI; You can use it like element UI
+A supplementary UI component integrating element UI plug-in, which serves as the supplementary content of element UI; You can use it like element UI,Because it introduces Eelement UI, you can use all components of element UI without introducing element UI;

 <p align="center">